Configuring ONLYOFFICE SP and AD FS IdP

 To deploy AD FS from scratch you can use the following instructions.

-3. Verify that the link to the AD FS metadata is publicly available.
+3. Verify that the AD FS metadata link is publicly accessible:.
 To do that,

 1. In the Server Manager, open Tools -> AD FS Management,